Opening a Swiss Bank Account

 The Federal Banking Commission (FBC), the agency that regulates Swiss banks, create the essential codes of conduct.
 The codes direct what constitutes responsible industry practice or, in other words, ethically correct management.
 For example, one code of conduct is the Agreement on Due Diligence (also known as “CDB,” which stands for the French “convention relative à l’obligation de diligence des banques”).
 The CDB obliges banks to know their customers.
 The FBC audits bank activities and monitors the banks’ conformity to these codes of conduct.
 There are both required and suggested procedures.
 Compliance with required procedures are enforced.
 Suggested guidelines, on the other hand, are voluntary.

 Because the requirements and guidelines create a web of complexity for opening an account in a bank in Switzerland, it is important to have a liaison that is very familiar with the details.
-Companies Incorporated has been in business since 1977 and has been establishing Swiss bank accounts for many years.
+General Corporate Services, Inc. has been in business since 1906 and has been establishing Swiss bank accounts for many years.
 We have walked the streets of Zurich and other banking cities and have relationships with all major banks and several other financial institutions.

 I have a friend who is a private investigator.
 He said if he knows your name and a little about you, he can find any account in the US upon which you are a signatory and can find your bank balances down to the penny.
 Attorneys hire him to perform assets searches before and after they pursue legal cases.